Skip to content

 • In a separate-host topology, the service runs on a dedicated host with no database instance, which isolates the service workload from the database.

-• In a multiple-instances topology, one service instance runs per host for redundancy or regional proximity; each instance receives its own credentials and connects to the database independently.
+• In a multiple-instances topology, one service instance runs per host for redundancy or regional proximity; each instance connects to the database independently using the same connect_as credentials.

 In the following example, the service runs on the same host as the database node (host-1):